michaelgrosner/tribeca/README.md

 3) Drop ZMQ/OkCoin component.
 It doesn't work.

+4) More configurable currency pairs.
+Not everyone trades BTC/USD

 ### Donations

 If you would like to support this project, please consider donating to 1BDpAKp8qqTA1ASXxK2ekk8b8metHcdTxj